QuickBooks Blog

 1. Understand your sales tax obligations

 The first step to filing sales taxes is to understand your tax obligations.
-Sales tax laws and rates will vary depending on the state you do business in or whether you have sales tax nexus with a state that collects sales taxes.
-The sales tax nexus is a connection you have with that state, which can be physical or economic, such as a physical location or selling to customers in a state that collects sales tax.
+Sales tax laws and rates will vary depending on the state you do business in or whether you have a sales tax nexus with a state that collects sales taxes.

-Review the sales tax laws in the area where you establish a physical presence and the economic nexus laws to establish if you have a connection with that state.
+Review the sales tax laws in the area where you establish a physical presence.
+In addition, read the economic nexus laws to establish if you have a connection with that state.
 Many states have an economic threshold of revenue or transactions in that state.

 Additionally, when applying economic thresholds, keep in mind that the definition of “sales” in each state’s law can vary between gross, retail, or taxable sales.